cambridge-cares/TheWorldAvatar/Agents/DistrictHeatingOptimisationTriggerAgent/README.md

 The agent accepts POST requests with json bodies and requires the following keys.
 The agent locks after receiving a request and unlocks after the optimisation is finished.
 The agent will not accept any further requests while locked and provide a HTTP 423 status code instead.

 - start: (string) Optimisation start dateTime in UTC, indicating the first time step to optimize and forecast
-- mpcHorizon: (integer) Length of the optimisation horizon in time steps
+- optHorizon: (integer) Length of the optimisation horizon in time steps (i.e., number of time steps to be forecast and optimised in each iteration)
-- numberOfTimeSteps: (integer) Number of time steps to optimize
+- numberOfTimeSteps: (integer) Number of total time steps to optimise
 - timeDelta: (string) Spacing of optimisation time steps.
 Possible values are "day", "hour", "minute", or "second".
 - heatDemandDataLength: (integer) Length (i.e., number of time steps with given time delta) of historical heat demand time series to use for forecasting
 - gridTemperatureDataLength: (integer) Length of historical grid temperature time series to use for forecasting

-An example HTTP request is provided in the [example_mpc_request] file.
+An example HTTP request is provided in the [example_opt_request] file.

 &nbsp;